Great Uncle Jimmy VanCise

 In the years leading up to WWII, Jimmy VanCise and Jimmy Lynch began working together.
 Their partnership would span over 2 decades.
 Jimmy VanCise gave up "stunting" himself and became the director and promoter of the Jimmy Lynch Death Dodgers auto thrill show.
 The troupe traveled the country performing for millions of people from 1930 to 1951.

 Jimmy Lynch Death Dodgers and Jimmy VanCise really hit their stride after WWII.
 The nation was ready for entertainment and Jimmy Lynch Death Dodgers delivered "spills, chills and thrills" across the country.
+Great uncle Jimmy VanCise, stuntman and thrill seeker died at 74 years old from natural causes.

 View Jimmy Lynch